Camborne Redruth Community

 Camborne Redruth Community Hospital provides physical and mental health care (from Longreach House and the Basset Unit - Tel: 01209 318960) services for people in the local area.
 Free car parking is available at this hospital.

-Between July 2020 and the end of March 2021, building work is being undertaken on site to improve electrical and other safety systems.
+Phase two of the building work is being undertaken on site to improve electrical and other safety systems.
 We apologise for any impact this work has on your visit to the hospital.
 All services will continue to be provided but may be relocated to a different part of the hospital.

 Facilities at Camborne Redruth Community Hospital